-Hren Horseradish and Beets (Хрен со свеклой) is a tasty Russian condiment.
-‘Hren’ is also how you say horseradish in Russian.
+Hren is a mixture of Horseradish and Beets (Хрен со свеклой) and is a tasty Slavic condiment.
+'Hren' is also how you say horseradish in Russian.
 Kind of confusing but I suppose nobody would eat just the horseradish root on its own.
 As a condiment I think it's amazing.
 You can buy in in Euro Delis, but the canned version is quite bland.
 Homemade Hren tastes amazing, and has a bit of a kick to it!

-It’s incredibly uncomfortable to grate horseradish, causing your eyes to burn, some people even would wear a mask so they don’t inhale the horseradish!
-Too hard basket, its quick and easy to buy a jar, although you will get a better flavour from real horseradish root.
-Just don’t underestimate the power of real horseradish root!
+Horseradish is incredibly uncomfortable to grate.
+It causes your eyes to burn, some people even would wear a mask so they don't inhale the horseradish!
+Too hard basket!
+It's quick and easy to buy a jar, although you will get a better flavor from real horseradish root.
+Just don't underestimate the power of real horseradish root!

-Canned Hren is available at any European grocer, but not as nice as fresh homemade hren.
 Beet and Horseradish are perfect together!
-Now you know how to make hren, a condiment with a wasabi-ish kick.
+Now you know how to make Hren, a condiment with a wasabi-ish kick.
 Bon Appetit! Приятного аппетита!

 How to make Hren (Хрен со свеклой)